25 Ways to Start Paying off Debt NOW

 25. Stop buying coffee shop coffee and make it at home.
 My husband drinks at least two cups of coffee a day, nearly ever day, but it only costs us about $20 a month.
 How?
 We save money on coffee by purchasing bulk coffee beans, grinding them at home, and adding in a store-bought creamer for that sweet touch.

-By making little changes to the way you manage money, you can find a lot of extra money that can be used to pay off your debt quicker.
-Use the tips above to catapult your debt payoff plan and start paying off debt today.
+By making little changes to the way you manage money, you can find a lot of extra money that can be used to pay off debt faster.
+Use the tips above to catapult your debt payoff plan and begin your journey to financial freedom today.

 Additional resource: If you’re looking for a simple way to track your spending to identify extra money to pay off debt, then check out my favorite tool – Personal Capital.
 Completely free, it allows you to track your spending, monitor your bank and investment accounts and watch your net worth grow plus many other tools.